-Imagine if you could tap into the library of one of the best UX designers or Product designers in the industry to gain knowledge that could shape your career.
+Imagine if you could tap into the library, or mind of the best UX designers or Product designers in the industry to gain knowledge that could shape your career.

 Or better than that…

 What if you could tap into the library of seven great startup and product designers and dive into the books that they would recommend?